A student’s academic achievement is recorded on the permanent academic record in terms of the following grades:

 Once recorded on the academic record, a grade may be changed only at the request of the faculty member, by the Vice President of Academic Affairs as a result of a formal grievance process, or by the Registrar or Registration Office in order to correct a clerical error or update the transcript in the event that a course is repeated.

-Except as noted below, a student may retake any Linfield College course regardless of the grade already earned in that course, with the following proviso: the course must be repeated at Linfield.
+Except as noted below, a student may retake any Linfield College course regardless of the grade already earned in that course, with the following provisos: the course must be repeated at Linfield, and the student must obtain instructor or departmental permission.
 A course that has been repeated and for which the higher grade to date is C- or lower may not be repeated again except by successful petition to the Curriculum Committee.
 When a course is repeated, students receive the higher grade earned, but no additional credit.
 The cumulative GPA is recalculated and posted for the semester the course is repeated.
 Any lower grades are placed in parentheses ( ), and the course title is replaced with the repeat indicator as in the following example: course repeated: mm/dd/yy.

 There are three exceptions: (a) Colloquium (IDST 007), Online Colloquium (IDST 008), and Transfer Colloquium (IDST 009) may not be repeated, (b) INQS 125/126 Inquiry Seminar may not be repeated except in cases of a failing grade, and (c) a student may be refused permission to repeat a practice-based course in such fields as Nursing or teacher education when, in the judgment of the faculty of those programs, the student’s previous work in the course sufficiently violated professional and/or ethical standards so as to expose the faculty or the institution to charges of professional irresponsibility were it to be repeated.
 Evidence in support of such a judgment may include adverse evaluations of the student’s work by agency personnel in the practice setting.